 Welcome to Peat Cultures!

-This is a new environmental art project looking at diverse peat cultures and creating new artwork.
-It is lead by Kate Foster, and is an element of the Peatland Connections project – part of the Galloway Glens Landscape Partnership programme led by the Crichton Carbon Centre .
+This project aims to learn about diverse peat cultures and create new artwork.
+It is lead by Kate Foster, and is an element of the forthcoming Peatland Connections project – part of the Galloway Glens Landscape Partnership programme led by the Crichton Carbon Centre .

 An anthology of diverse peat cultures

-In 2018, the project aims to create an Anthology – profiling the ways peatlands contribute to existing community culture, skills and knowledge.
+The first aim is to profile the ways peatlands contribute to existing community culture, skills and knowledge.
 This can be thought of as a living heritage.
 This work is centred on Galloway Glens but also takes into account how peatlands are valued elsewhere in Scotland and the UK, and seeks to make international links.

-This will develop as a webpage here and on twitter – @peat_cultures .
+This will develop on this website and on twitter – @peat_cultures .

 In 2019, Kate Foster’s focus will be on creating new artwork as artist-in-residence to peatland restoration work that is planned for Galloway Glens through the programme Peatland Action.
 Blog posts will document this, and be posted on this website.